TanyaDThomas/PersonalFinanceTrackerApi/README.md

 ### Querying, Filtering, Sorting, and Pagination

+Accounts support:

-* Account filtering by account type
+* Filtering by account type
-* Account filtering by active/inactive status
+* Filtering by active/inactive status
-* Account searching by account name
+* Searching by account name

+Transactions support:

+* Searching transaction descriptions
+* Filtering by account
+* Filtering by category
+* Filtering by transaction type
-* Transaction searching by description
+* Filtering by minimum and maximum amount
-* Transaction filtering by account, category, transaction type, and date range
+* Filtering by date range
-* Transaction sorting by supported fields
+* Sorting by supported fields
+* Ascending and descending sort direction
-* Transaction pagination
+* Pagination
 * Configurable page size and page number
 * Total result count and total page information

 ### Error Handling